mainmatter/ember-simple-auth/README.md

 }
 ```

-Both the JSON in the request as well as the response can be different than this
+Both the request as well as the response JSON can be different than these
+defaults and customization only needs a minimal account of code (see
-defaults (see _"Full-fledged example"_ in the examples).
+_"Full-fledged example"_ in the examples).

 In the case of ```DELETE /session``` no JSON is sent with the request and none
 is expected in the response.